Center-pivot irrigation: Negative effects

 Groundwater levels decrease when the rate of extraction by irrigation exceeds the rate of recharge.
-By 2013 it was shown that counterintuitively, as the water consumption efficiency of center-pivot irrigation improved over the years, farmers planted more intensively, irrigated more land, and grew thirstier crops.
-This is an example of Jevons paradox.
+By 2013 it was shown that, counterintuitively, as the water consumption efficiency of center-pivot irrigation improved over the years, farmers planted more intensively, irrigated more land, and grew thirstier crops.
+This is an example of the Jevons paradox.

 In parts of the United States, sixty years of the profitable business of intensive farming using huge center-pivot irrigators has emptied parts of the Ogallala Aquifer (also known as the High Plains Aquifer).
 One of the world's largest aquifers, it covers an area of approximately 450000 km2 in portions of the eight states of South Dakota, Nebraska, Wyoming, Colorado, Kansas, Oklahoma, New Mexico, and Texas, beneath the Great Plains in the United States.
-The total water extraction from center-pivot irrigation in the area is estimated to be about 5.42 million acre-feet of water per year.
+The total water extraction from center-pivot irrigation in the area is estimated to be about 5.42 e6acre-feet/year.

 In 1950, irrigated cropland covered 250000 acre.
 With the use of center-pivot irrigation, nearly 3 e6acre of land were irrigated in Kansas alone.
 At some places, during maximum extraction, the water table dropped more than 1.5 m per year.
 In extreme cases, wells had to be greatly deepened to reach the steadily falling water table.
 In some places in the Texas Panhandle, the water table has been drained (dewatered).
 "Vast stretches of Texas farmland lying over the aquifer no longer support irrigation.
 In west-central Kansas, up to a fifth of the irrigated farmland along a 100 mi swath of the aquifer has already gone dry."
 It would take hundreds to thousands of years of rainfall to replace the groundwater in the dried up aquifer.

 Role in culture

 In the 21st century, recognition of the significance of the High Plains Aquifer has led to increased coverage from regional and international journalists.
 A May 2013 New York Times article "Wells dry, fertile plains turn to dust" recounts the relentless decline of parts of the High Plains Aquifer System.

-Writer Emily Woodson characterized the increased use of the center pivot irrigation system as part of a profound attitude shift towards modernism (expensive tractors, center-pivot irrigation, dangerous new pesticides) and away from traditional farming that took place in the mid-1970s and 1980s in the United States.
+Writer Emily Woodson characterized the increased use of the center pivot irrigation system as part of a profound attitude shift towards modernism (expensive tractors, center-pivot irrigation, new pesticides) and away from traditional farming that took place in the mid-1970s and 1980s in the United States.
 A new generation chose high-risk, high-reward crops such as irrigated corn or peanuts, which require large quantities of groundwater, fertilizer and chemicals.
 The new family farm corporations turned many pastures into new cropland and were more interested in rising land prices than water conservation.